How Do I Obtain an Ocutech Bioptic?

-Low vision care is most often provided by optometrists practicing either in private offices, clinics, academic eye centers, agencies for the visually impaired or VA Medical Centers.
-An increasing number of ophthalmologists now offer such services.
+Low vision care is most often provided by optometrists or ophthalmologists practicing either in private offices, clinics, academic eye centers, agencies for the visually impaired or VA Medical Centers.
 Low vision specialists are specially trained to evaluate patients, prescribe appropriate low vision aids, and train the individual to use them effectively.
-Occupational therapists (OTs), Certified Low Vision Therapists (CLVTs) and Orientation and Mobility (O&M) instructors also train individuals to learn to use low vision aids most effectively.
+Occupational therapists (OTs), Certified Low Vision Therapists (CLVTs) and Orientation and Mobility (O&M) instructors are also experienced in training individuals to learn to use low vision aids most effectively.

 You generally do not need a referral to visit a low vision specialist.
 You can make your own appointment.